And now prepare for something that will blow your mind.

-called square
+function called the square

 function.